ahmedennaifer/ahmedennaifer/README.md

 ## 👋 Hi, I'm Ahmed 🇵🇸

 Master's student at ESGI Paris specializing in Big Data and AI.
-Fluent in Arabic, English, and French, I focus on robust backend and data systems and generative AI worfklow.
+Fluent in Arabic, English, and French, I focus on robust backend and data systems and generative AI worfklows.
 Experienced in building RAG systems, backend development, ETL pipelines, and web scraping.
 Currently expanding my skills in Devops.

 ## 🛠️ Tech Stack